 Lightspeed Retail Reporting

 Lightspeed Retail lets you roll out the most common reports for businesses, such as end-of-day reports, sales history, and customer history.
-You’ll also find employee performance reports in this POS system, like you can find in Square POS, and dozens more to allow you to dig deep into the data the system collects.
+You’ll also find employee performance reports in this POS software like you can find in Square POS, and dozens more to allow you to dig deep into the data the system collects.

 Lightspeed Retail Payment Processing